 Centre George Pompidou is a modern art center that is best known for its unique architecture with the colorful pipes visible on the exterior of the building.

-But you can also find some really nice views of Paris if you take the escalator to their rooftop restaurant Georges.
+In addition to visiting the museum, you can also find some really nice views of Paris if you take the escalator to their rooftop restaurant Georges.

 I don’t think you can visit the rooftop terrace here without going to the restaurant.
 When we tried to visit, it was closed for a private event.
 But you can enjoy the nice views from the escalator and also just come here for a drink or a quick lunch.
 The reviews of this place are a bit mixed though, mostly about the friendliness of the staff.
 I can’t comment on this since we weren’t even allowed to go up. 🙂